JohnCoene/waiter/docs/waitress.md

 1. Place `use_waitress` anywhere in your UI.
 2. Set up the waitress in your server with `call_waitress` or `Waitress$new()`.
-3. Programatically call the `set`, `increase`, and `auto` methods.
+3. Programatically call the `set`, `inc`, and `auto` methods.
-4. Don't forget to programatically hide the loading screen with the `hide` method.
+4. Don't forget to programatically hide the loading screen with the `close` method.

 See `?waitress` for the documentation.